quangnguyen30192/cmp-nvim-ultisnips/README.md

         { name = "ultisnips" },
         -- more sources
       },
-      -- Configuration for <TAB> people
+      -- Configuration for <Tab> people
-      -- <Tab> and <S-Tab>: cycle forward and backward through completion items as well as snippet tabstops and placeholders -- <Tab> to expand snippet when no completion item is selected (you don't need to select the snippet from the completion item to expand) -- <C-space> to expand the selected snippet from the completion menu mapping = {
+      -- <Tab> and <S-Tab>: cycle forward and backward through completion items -- as well as snippet tabstops and placeholders -- <Tab> to expand snippet when no completion item is selected -- (you don't need to select the snippet from the completion item to expand) -- <C-space> to expand the selected snippet from the completion menu mapping = {
         ["<C-Space>"] = cmp.mapping(function(fallback)